Book A Demo

 Global Privacy Policy

-1.Corporate Identity and Scope
+1. Corporate Identity and Scope

 This Privacy Policy applies to the Corsight group of companies (“Corsight”, “we”, “us”, “our”).

-• Corsight AI Ltd (Israel) – Headquarters and Research & Development
+• Corsight AI Ltd (Israel) – Headquarters and Research & Development.

-• Corsight AI Ltd (United Kingdom)
+• Corsight AI Ltd (United Kingdom).

-• Corsight AI Inc (United States)
+• Corsight AI Inc (United States).

+Where required, the relevant contracting entity will be identified in customer agreements.
 The relevant contracting entity is responsible for compliance with applicable legal obligations within its jurisdiction.

 2. Introduction

 Corsight is a business-to-business (B2B) provider of facial recognition and video analytics software solutions.
+We supply technology to government agencies, law enforcement authorities, and enterprise customers.
+We do not operate consumer platforms and do not provide direct-to-consumer facial recognition services.

 This Policy explains how we process personal data when acting as controller and when acting as processor.

-3.Our Role in Data Processing
+3. Our Role in Data Processing

 Corsight develops and supplies facial recognition technology.
-Operational deployment decisions, including watchlist selection, activation, alert thresholds, and investigative actions, are determined solely by customers acting as independent data controllers
+Operational deployment decisions, including watchlist selection, activation, alert thresholds, and investigative actions, are determined solely by customers acting as independent data controllers.

 We process personal data strictly in accordance with documented instructions and under Data Processing Agreements.
-Customers are responsible for providing any required operational privacy notices to data subjects in connection with deployment of Corsight technology
+Customers are responsible for providing any required operational privacy notices to data subjects in connection with deployment of Corsight technology.

-4.Categories of Personal Data
+4. Categories of Personal Data

 Corsight processes personal data solely for legitimate business purposes including product development, system testing, customer support, compliance management, corporate administration, and contractual performance.
 Personal data is not processed for consumer profiling or unrelated commercial exploitation.